Zendard/TobyLearn/README.md

 ## Roadmap

 - GUI for creating sets
-- Abilty to open .tl files
-- More integration with operating system (taskbar icon, drag and drop sets, ...)
+- More integration with operating system (drag and drop sets, ...)
 - Accent buttons
 - Choice of case/accent sensitivity